Approx. Time Difference

 section of the UCEAP website for important information and deadlines.

 Click a heading below to see section content.

 Study Centers Abroad

-UCEAP programs in Lyon are directed by a UC faculty member.
-The Faculty Director and staff at each site advise students on academic matters, plan field trips, and provide information on cultural opportunities.
+UCEAP programs in Lyon is directed by a UC faculty member.
+The Study Center Director and staff at each site advise students on academic matters, assist with housing, plan field trips, and provide information on cultural opportunities.